jwdevos/netbackup/README.md

 ```
 Now, edit CSV file, the ENV file, and the run-script with variables that work for you, then run the run-script to start the backup procedure.
 You can also adjust the report template if you wish.

 The run-script is also compatible with cron jobs without much hassle, mostly thanks to the explicit paths everywhere.
-As an example, the following crontab entry will run netbackup every Sunday at 01:00:
+As an example, the following crontab entry will run netbackup every Sunday at 01:00.
+The output of the cron job will be logged:
 ```
 0 1 * * 0 /home/user/customers/customer-1/cfg/run.sh >> /home/user/customers/customer-1/cronlogs/cronlog.txt 2>&1
 ```